TheHound/brg-blog/_posts/2023-06-20-data-sync-patterns.md

 ### Cons
 - Latency - You don't actually have to wait 60 seconds per message only 60 seconds since message was put on queue but even so, still waiting
-- How to decide / set the timeout - In the example above I used 60 seconds but what if the transaction took longer than 60 seconds, messages would be consumed, assumed rolledback and thrown away then the transaction completes.
+- How to decide / set the timeout - In the example above I used 60 seconds but what if the transaction took longer than 60 seconds?
+Messages would be received, it would be assumed that the transaction had done a rollback and thrown away then the transaction completes.
 Need to account for this somehow.
-- Doesn't work naturally for updates only creates - A create can be verified at a later date, is it there or not, an in place update cannot be reliabley verified after the fact without additional tracking tables.
+- Doesn't work naturally for updates only creates - A create can be verified at a later date, is it there or not, an in place update cannot be reliably verified after the fact without additional tracking tables.

 ## State machines
 You can use a state machine to track the state and pass data between them.
-Completely made up psuedo code syntax:
+Completely made up pseudo code syntax:
 ```java
 void saveTodoItem(TodoItemSpec spec) {
     CreateTodoItem create = createTodoItemState(spec);